adevitturi/WalkingBot-V2/docs/software.md

 ## Node-RED
 You will require to install Node-RED in your pc.
 You can see an installation guide [here][3].

-You will also need to install a MQTT broker.
+You will also need to install and run a MQTT broker.
 You can use Eclipse Mosquitto, which is an open-source MQTT message broker.
 You can see an installation guide [here][4].

 Once you have node-RED running, download the Node-RED flow from [nodered/robot-control.json](../nodered/robot-control.json) and import it in your browser.
 Then you can make sure that all nodes are set up properly and then click the 'Deploy' button.